FAXES/Documentation/FaxStore/Features/Quotes.md

 If your store doesn't have quotes this means you are not of version 2.4.0 of FaxStore.
 To update go [here](https://weblutions.com/my/controller) click check for updates then update FaxStore and boom!
 Just like that you are on the latest verision of FaxStore.

 :::danger
-You must be on version 2.4.0 or above for this feature to available.
+You must be on version 2.4.0 or above for this feature to be available.
 :::